How to Install Yarn on Ubuntu

 The GPG key ensures that you are installing authentic software.

-2. Next, add the Yarn repository:
+2. Add the Yarn repository:

 echo "deb [signed-by=/etc/apt/trusted.gpg.d/yarn.gpg] https://dl.yarnpkg.com/debian/ stable main" | sudo tee /etc/apt/sources.list.d/yarn.list

-This command adds the Yarn repository to the master repository list, allowing the package manager to access and manage Yarn.
+The command adds the Yarn repository to the master repository list, allowing the package manager to access and manage Yarn.

-3. Update your local repository listings:
+3. Update your repository package index:

 sudo apt update

-4. Install Yarn:
+4. Install Yarn with:

 sudo apt install yarn

-Install Yarn from the official repository.
+Install Yarn from the official Ubuntu repository.

 To verify the installation, check the Yarn version: